 Many men with diagnosed testosterone deficiency notice a dramatic improvement in their mood after starting testosterone replacement treatment, says Calvert.

-5. Your Memory and Concentration Have Gone to Pot
+5. Your Memory and Concentration Are Shot

 While you can blame forgetfulness or not feeling as sharp as you once were on getting older, these could also be signs that your testosterone is low.
 A 2021 study (5) found that men with higher concentrations of testosterone reported better scores on the Consortium to Establish a Registry for Alzheimer’s Disease (CERAD) test compared to men with lower concentrations.